The Chemours Company

 Dividends Summary

-- The Chemours Company has issued 42 dividend payments over the past 10 years
+- Consistent Payer: The Chemours Company has rewarded shareholders with 44 dividend payments over the past 11 years.

 Company News